FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/Your-First-FHE-Contract.md

 variable, even though represented as a ciphertext handle, is not really confidential because everyone can see what is the plaintext value that went into it.

-So in this case, whenever an increment occurs, an observer can know that the counter which was `x` is now `x + 1`, but he doesn't know the final value.
+So in this case, whenever an increment occurs, an observer can know that the counter which was some unknown `x` is now `x + 1`, but he doesn't know the final value.
 Alternatively, we could have incremented by a real encrypted value by receiving the value as an InEuint in the calldata, in which case an observer would know that the new counter is `x + y` (but wouldn't know what `x` and `y` are).
 :::